naeemazizandroid/ToDoApp/README.md

 <img src="https://github.com/naeemazizandroid/ToDoApp/assets/167659156/dc63390f-6fea-470a-8e18-f32ea935ed5b" width="250" height="550"/>

 # Features:
-Add the ToDo item in the database
+Add the ToDo item in the database <br />
-Update the ToDo item in the database
+Update the ToDo item in the database <br />
-Search the ToDo item in the database
+Search the ToDo item in the database <br />
-Sort the ToDo list based on Priority High/Low
+Sort the ToDo list based on Priority High/Low <br />